Bob Harris (sportscaster): Broadcasting career

 The book, which Harris spent five years writing, was scheduled for a March 2010 release, but delayed until December.

 "It was all set to be released, but then Duke won another national championship."
 Harris said, "So I had to add another chapter for obvious reasons."

-Harris is active in book signings, often for the benefit of charities.
+Harris was active in book signings, often for the benefit of charities.
 He participated in a "red carpet book signing event" for Pantry, Inc. as part of their "Battle for Bean Street" competition, with the prize being a $20,000 corporate donation to the Duke Cancer Institute.
 Recently, Harris partnered with Kangeroo Express to host "Salute Our Troops", a fundraiser that raised $2.5 million in support of military service men and women.
 Reflecting on the retirement of a fellow broadcaster, Harris had this to say: "As long as my health is good and as long as my passion is still there for the games, the broadcasts and the kids, and as long as I'm still doing the job that Duke needs and wants me to do, I really don't want to retire anytime soon because I have fun doing it".

 Says, Harris, "I don't want to rust away.
-I want to wear out.”
+I want to wear out."

-On Oct.
-15, 2011 Harris celebrated his 400th consecutive Duke Football radio broadcast.
-“It just means that the good Lord has given me good health for 36 plus years and enabled me to be there,” says Harris.
-“It was not something that I had as a goal.
-I’m so happy that I’ve got a job like mine and I get to do something that I love.”
-During his football career, Harris has worked with nine coaches, has called plays for All-Americas and future NFL players.
+On October 15, 2011, Harris celebrated his 400th consecutive Duke Football radio broadcast.
+"It just means that the good Lord has given me good health for 36 plus years and enabled me to be there," says Harris.
+"It was not something that I had as a goal.
+I'm so happy that I've got a job like mine and I get to do something that I love."
+During his football career, Harris worked with nine coaches, called plays for All-Americas and future NFL players.
 After 456 games, Harris maintains there is still an element of excitement to this work.
-“A Saturday afternoon in Wallace Wade Stadium in late October is just as exciting to me as a Wednesday night in February in Cameron Indoor Stadium,” says Harris.
+"A Saturday afternoon in Wallace Wade Stadium in late October is just as exciting to me as a Wednesday night in February in Cameron Indoor Stadium," says Harris.